15 Eye-Opening Airbag Statistics and Facts (2023 Update)

 (Insurance Institute for Highway Safety)

 While having side airbags isn’t a requirement for new vehicles in the United States, there are still incredibly high safety standards that vehicle manufacturers need to meet to sell vehicles there.
-The easiest way to meet these side impact standards is some version of side airbags, which is why it’s the route that most manufacturers take.
+The easiest way to meet the side impact standards is to install side airbags, which is why it’s the route that most manufacturers take.

 Other Airbag Facts